 Each and every state maintains a record of a person’s criminal background.
 These databases are all connected so you can track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know the county, and in the event that it was in a completely different state, you might have to pay for a more comprehensive search.

 - DWI or DUI.

 - Sexual offenses including rape, assault.